bogdanparvu18/msc-graduate-project/README.md

 #### Phase 6 — Add retrieval and multimodal grounding

+  The runtime intelligence layer where the model does not look at all dashboards, all logs, and all routing history at once.
 In this section I implement a retrieval-and-grounding layer that maps operator questions to relevant multimodal evidence by combining metadata filtering and semantic retrieval over dashboard panels, topology views, routing artifacts, telemetry summaries, and logs.
-The selected evidence is then packaged into a constrained multimodal prompt so that the model produces answers, evidence references, and diagnosis candidates grounded only in retrieved incident artifacts.
+The selected evidence is then packaged into a constrained multimodal prompt so that the model produces answers, evidence references, and diagnosis candidates grounded (that's based on the actual evidence) only in retrieved incident artifacts.

   Subworkflows: operator question → retrieve the relevant evidence → package only that evidence → run the multimodal model → return answer + evidence + confidence

+Unde phase 6 of the project the system should do five things:

+  - understand the natural-language question
+  - retrieve the right multimodal evidence
+  - format the evidence into a model-ready input pack
+  - make the model answer only from that evidence
+  - return structured evidence references with the answer

+An example of input pack at this layer is exemplified here.

 #### Phase 7 — Diagnosis engine
 #### Phase 8 — Guarded remediation recommendation